Contexter/FountainAI/Step-by-Step, Aspect-by-Aspect Comparison of FountainAI Setup Guide and FountainAI Secrets Manager.md

 - Provides a detailed, manual, step-by-step process to set up the FountainAI project, focusing on initial setup.

 **Secrets Manager**:
-- Offers an automated, API-driven approach to manage secrets and CI/CD workflows for ongoing operations.
+- Offers an automated, API-driven approach to manage secrets, CI/CD workflows, and VPS requirements for ongoing operations.

 #### 2. **Purpose**